thepaperpilot/thepaperpilot.github.io/site/garden/local-communities/index.md

 const pageData = useData();
 </script>
 <h1 class="p-name">Local Communities</h1>
-<p>321 words, ~2 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
+<p>315 words, ~2 minute read. <span v-html="data[`site/${pageData.page.value.relativePath}`]" /></p>
 <hr/>

-<details><summary>Referenced by:</summary><a href="/garden/anarchism/index.md">Anarchism</a><a href="/garden/digital-locality/index.md">Digital Locality</a><a href="/garden/individualism/index.md">Individualism</a><a href="/garden/parenting/index.md">Parenting</a></details>
+<details><summary>Referenced by:</summary><a href="/garden/anarchism/index.md">Anarchism</a><a href="/garden/digital-locality/index.md">Digital Locality</a><a href="/garden/individualism/index.md">Individualism</a><a href="/garden/mutual-aid/index.md">Mutual Aid</a><a href="/garden/parenting/index.md">Parenting</a></details>

-Strongly connected local communities are important to have.
-They satisfy our social needs for in-person connections, and help organize [Mutual Aid](/garden/mutual-aid/index.md) .
+Strongly connected local communities (that is, ones with [Solidarity](/garden/solidarity/index.md)) are important to have.
+They satisfy our social needs for in-person connections, and help support each other through means like [Mutual Aid](/garden/mutual-aid/index.md) .
 These needs cannot be sufficiently satisfied exclusively by online friends/communities - of particular note, new parents need help raising their kid.

 Historically, society has had these strongly connected local communities, via the way society was organized (i.e. tribes, multi-generational households, etc.) or through entities that focused on community (i.e. local churches).
 Churches in particular would ensure everyone meets up regularly to see each other, connect, and catch up.
-They'd host community events and services throughout the year, and mobilize the community during emergencies.
+They'd host community events and services throughout the year, organize support for those who need it, and mobilize the community during emergencies.

 The religious aspect of churches was never a requirement for the benefits they contributed to their local communities, and in fact there are mega-churches today that do not confer these benefits despite retaining the religious aspect.